paypal-examples/mobile-app-web-sdk-integration-example/README.md

 3. Payment Options: Your web application renders supported payment options like PayPal, Venmo, etc.
 4. User Action: Buyer selects one of the payment options, PayPal, from your web based checkout application and approves the payment on PayPal.com.
 5. Confirmation: PayPal returns a success response to your web checkout experience.
-6. Hand off to App: Your web checkout web application redirects the buyer back to success screen of your mobile application.
+6. Hand off to App: Your web application redirects the buyer back to success screen of your mobile application.

 ```mermaid